English Conversation for Beginners: 45+ Phrases and 10 Videos for Your English Speaking Adventure

 Closed-ended questions are also called “yes/no” questions, because their goal is to confirm or deny certain information.
 For example:

 Compare the examples above to the open-ended questions below.
-They will ask a person to elaborate—that is, to give more information instead of simply saying “yes” or “no.”
+They’ll ask a person to elaborate—i.e., to give more information instead of simply saying “yes” or “no.”

 - How is your day going?